noahjahn/docker-workshop/docs/vitepress.md

 :::

-We'll need to install bun dependencies and the run the build script, but before that we'll need to get the code in the repo.
+We'll need to install bun dependencies and then run the build script, but before that we'll need to get the code in the repo.
 To keep the size of the image as small as possible, we can intelligently include the files and directories that are actually needed to build the server.

 ::: code-group